 Letter of Intent / Eligibility Check - The LOI is essentially an eligibility check.
 This check is to ensure interested applicants meet federal and state requirements for participation in the subgrant competition.
 It is structured as a comprehensive checklist (see Appendix 2 Letter of Intent / Eligibility Checklist).
-The LOI must be completed and submitted on the SurveyMonkey Apply platform by the date specified in Table 3 - Calendar of Events.
+The LOI must be completed and submitted on the SurveyMonkey Apply platform by 5:00 p.m.
+Eastern Standard time on Friday, September 22, 2023.

 In the interest of fairness to applicants submitting complete submissions in a timely manner, applicants submitting the Eligibility Check after the deadline may not be invited to participate in the full RFA.
 All accompanying documentation requested in the check must also be submitted by the required deadline.
 CTCSA will host office hours during the eligibility check completion period to answer queries (see Table 3 for dates).
-Applicants eligible to move to the second round (Subgrant Application stage) will be notified via email by the dates specified in Table 3 - Calendar of Events.
+Applicants eligible to move to the second round (Subgrant Application stage) will be notified via email by Monday, October 9, 2023.